Azure/aml-compute/README.md

 2. **Advanced template repository: [aml-template](https://github.com/Azure/aml-template)**

-    This template demonstrates how approval processes can be included in the process and how training and deployment workflows can be       splitted.
-It also shows how workflows (e.g. deployment) can be triggered from pull requests.
+    This template demonstrates how the actions can be extended to include the normal pull request approval process and how training and deployment workflows can be split.
 More enhancements will be added to this template in the future to make it more enterprise ready.

 ### Example workflow for creating compute targets for Azure Machine Learning